John Greaves (musician): Biography

 In 2012, Greaves embarked on yet another Verlaine project, this time composing to an original libretto by Emmanuel Tugny and teaming up with a trio of French vocalists, Elise Caron, Jeanne Added and Thomas de Pourquery.
 Verlaine Gisant was premiered in December 2012 at Le Triton following a residency at the venue, was subsequently performed at the Orléans Jazz Festival and at Les Sables-d'Olonnes, and a studio album was released in April 2015 on Bruno Letort's Signature label, coinciding with a live broadcast of a performance at the Maison de la Radio.

 Following the death of Henry Cow bassoonist/oboist and composer Lindsay Cooper in 2013, Greaves, along with surviving members of the group and other Cooper collaborators, participated in three memorial concerts of her music in England and Italy in late 2014.
 Subsequently, Greaves took part in some performances by Half The Sky, a smaller ensemble formed by pianist Yumi Hara and featuring other Henry Cow alumni.
-Greaves has also played fully improvised sets with Fred Frith and Chris Cutler in 2019, and with the addition of Tim Hodgkinson in 2022 the resulting quartet, still performing exclusively improvised sets, has adopted the monicker Henry Now.
-Another improvising unit including fellow Henry Cow alumni is The Artaud Beats, formed in 2009 and consisting of Greaves, Cutler, Geoff Leigh and Yumi Hara.
+Greaves has also played fully improvised sets with Fred Frith and Chris Cutler in 2019, and with the addition of Tim Hodgkinson in 2022 the resulting quartet, still performing exclusively improvised sets, adopted the monicker Henry Now, but Greaves has since been replaced by trombonist/bassist Annemarie Roelofs.
+Another improvising unit including fellow Henry Cow alumni was The Artaud Beats, formed in 2009 and consisting of Greaves, Cutler, Geoff Leigh and Yumi Hara.
 Greaves is also a special guest in French flautist Michel Edelin's Echoes of Henry Cow project.
 Greaves recites texts (mostly by Cutler) over variations on Henry Cow and Art Bears music re-interpreted by a jazz quintet which includes former collaborators Sophia Domancich, Sylvain Kassap and Simon Goubert.

 In 2015, Greaves began a partnership with Italian producer Max Marchini, founder of the Dark Companion label and in charge of the revived Manticore Records label, and singer Annie Barbazza.
-A solo performance in May 2015 was released as Piacenza, and in 2018 a new studio album, Life Size, a mixture of new and old songs (including a cover of Matching Mole's "God Song") with guests including Zeena Parkins, Jakko Jakszyk, and Annie Barbazza.
-As of 2022, a follow-up is in the works along with Bestiario d'Amore, set to words by Hélène Frappat.
+A solo performance in May 2015 was released as Piacenza, and in 2018 a new studio album, Life Size, a mixture of new and old songs (including a cover of Matching Mole's "God Song" and an Italian cover of "Rose C'Est La Vie", entitled "In Te") with guests including Zeena Parkins, Jakko Jakszyk, and Annie Barbazza.
+He has partnered with Barbazza for duo gigs, as documented on the live album Earthly Powers, which includes covers of Bob Dylan and Leonard Cohen and a new song each by the performers.
+Greaves also appears on Barbazza's solo album Vive (2020).